 The process of optimisation is a long and time-consuming one, and there is no predetermined time by which results will become visible.
 However, getting featured snippets is relatively higher if you already have articles in the top ten search results.

-Owning a featured snippet can be highly advantageous to your website, not only for building and improving the brand image but also for getting more traffic.
+Securing a featured snippet can be highly beneficial for your website, aiding in building and enhancing brand image and driving an increase in organic traffic.